vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ### common usage example

 In the following two examples you can analyze how both composables are used in the simple use case.
-There are all above mentioned basic scenarios used In three main components: product list, cart and wishlist.
-It can be your basis for building real life application implementation.
+There are all above mentioned basic scenarios used in three main components: a product list, a cart and a wishlist.
+It can be your basis for building real-life application implementation.

 ```js
 <template>